Make a delicious and fluffy eggless brioche by using up two overripe bananas with this easy yeasted banana bread recipe

 - 1 cup banana puree

-- 4 – 5 cups all-purpose flour (you may need more, it all depends on the quality of the flour)
+- 4 to 5 cups all-purpose flour (you may need more, depending on the flour’s quality)

 - a pinch of salt